-- In many cases, you no longer have to wear a mask or distance yourself from others.
+- In some cases, you may no longer have to wear a mask or distance yourself from others.
 Check the laws and regulations in your city for specific details.

 - You can travel within the United States without quarantining or being tested for COVID-19.